-- The employee to contact the Employee Assistance Program (EAP) within five (5) working days of the employee notification of a positive drug or alcohol test. - 2.
-Compliance with and satisfactory completion of treatment by a Bureau of Alcohol and Drug Abuse Certified rehabilitation program or provider.
+1. The employee to contact the employee assistance program within five (5) working days of the employee notification of a positive drug or alcohol test.

+- 2. Compliance with and satisfactory completion of treatment by a Bureau of Alcohol and Drug Abuse Certified rehabilitation program or provider.
 The Employee Assistance Program will assess and determine the appropriate level of treatment, offering recommendations regarding provider options.
 The program/provider may be selected by the employee. - 3.
 Enrollment and continued attendance in an aftercare program, as necessary. - 4.
 Return-to-duty form signed by a state licensed rehabilitation and treatment program provider releasing the employee to return to work. - 5.
 A minimum of four (4) random tests over a period of one (1) year from the date of returning to duty.
-An employee's Department Head or immediate supervisor, as approved by the Department Head, may require testing at any time the employee is on duty.
+An employee's department head or immediate supervisor, as approved by the department head, may require testing at any time the employee is on duty.